shreystechtips/pythonbytes/projects/coils/README.md

 ### Turtle Graphics

 Know turtle graphics?
 These are for you!

+* Write a program that draws your name in some impressive way.
 * Can you create two turtles that each follow their own path?
 * Draw a boat on the ocean.
 Draw some famous droodles; or invent your own.
 * What will the following program do?
 Check your answer by copying this into CodePad at cswonders.

 ```
 import turtle